Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons: Symbol letters

-where the parity-odd ratio $B$ appears in the one-loop FF in the coefficients of UT master integrals, and $B'$ and $B''$ have a similar structure.
+where the parity-odd ratio $B$ appears in the one-loop FF in the coefficients of UT MIs, and $B'$ and $B''$ have a similar structure.
 They can be given in terms of three cross ratios $u_i$ as